- Retina Research Foundation

 Stem cell fate determination during axolotl retina regeneration

 Scientific Summary: Degeneration of the human retina is irreversible, but Mexican axolotl salamanders have an amazing ability to regenerate their retinas even after their complete removal.
-We aim to understand the cellular and molecular mechanisms that enable salamander retinal regeneration, with the goal of eventually applying this knowledge to restoring damaged retinas in humans.
+The aim is to understand the cellular and molecular mechanisms that enable salamander retinal regeneration, with the goal of eventually applying this knowledge to restoring damaged retinas in humans.

-Plans for 2024
+Plans for 2025

-regeneration.
+Specific Aims: Aim 1 will continue to generate lineage and fate maps of the cells driving retina regeneration by comparing three translationally relevant injury models.
 Aim 2 will identify the molecular players that lead to cell reprogramming and the recruitment of stem cells.

 Progress in 2023